PareshRadadiya/Mutual-Buddies/readme.txt

 5. Go to a member's profile you can see which persons your both friends with (common friends)

 == Changelog ==

+= 1.4 =
+* Tweak - Show friends instead of mutual fiends when mutual fiends count is 0
+* Fix - Load more inside mutual friends dialog always load a 2nd pabe

 = 1.3 =
 * Tweak - Replaced bp_directory_members_item and bp_friend_requests_item hooks with bp_member_last_active filter